shawn-y-sun/Customer_Analytics_Retail/README.md

 Out[110]:
 array([-0.8173651 , -0.10504673])
 ```
-It appears that promotion reflects negatively on the purchase quantity of the average client, which is unexpected.
+🔶 Interpretation: It appears that promotion reflects negatively on the purchase quantity of the average client, which is unexpected.

 #### Price Elasticity of Purchase Quantity with and without Promotion
 Calculate the price elasticity with new formula